Folk have been coming to volunteer at Quinta do Vale for 8 years now and we’ve had many wonderful people stay here and

 The catastrophic wildfires which swept through a vast area – almost 2,000 square kilometers – of Central and Northern Portugal in just 24 hours of October 15-16 2017 cut off these valleys and burnt everything in sight, including the quinta.
 In these valleys alone, 22 families and individuals lost their homes.
 Two people in the village of Cerdeira were among the 49 people who lost their lives.

-We were lucky enough not to lose the main communal building and yurt, but the wee house, geodome greenhouse and all the volunteer/course participant accommodation and facilities were destroyed.
+We were lucky enough not to lose the main communal building (still being renovated) and yurt, but the wee house, geodome greenhouse and all the volunteer/course participant accommodation and facilities were destroyed.

 So I’m throwing the whole volunteer, visit and learn thing wide open for 2018 with no clear boundaries between them.

 - If you want to just rock up in a campervan or with a tent, take a tour, and stay a couple of nights, you’re welcome.

 - If you’re just looking for a park-up while you do other things in the area, you’re welcome.

 - If you want to stay from a week to a month or two, volunteer some work and learn everything you can, you’re welcome.

 - If you’re particularly interested in doing some natural building repairs and reconstruction, you’re welcome.
 (See also the Cob building course in July.)